 We collect here AmaBhulu-related subjects that are of more permanent value than regular blog posts.
 Click on the Titles to follow the links.

-In mid-1975 a jet departed Charleston, SC into an international picture.
+In mid-1975 a cargo jet departed Charleston, SC into an international picture.
 Twenty-six years later four fuel laden airliners emerged from that same picture and killed 3,000 innocent Americans.
 This is the painful story connecting the events.
 Perhaps the surviving members of the 1975 US Congress can explain their thinking to the rest of us and to the loved ones of those who died.
+The events of 1975 in Angola are described in much more detail in the book AmaBhulu.

 On 2 March 2016 Northwest Liberty News of Seattle conducted a radio interview with Harry Booyens, author of AmaBhulu – The Birth and Death of the Second America.
 The interview is available online.
 It addresses the situation in South Africa, the connection with the United States, and the book AmaBhulu itself.